jax-ml/jax/docs/new_docs/401/cute-dsl.md

 col_major = cute.make_layout((M, N), stride=(cutlass.Int32(1), M))
 ```

-This separation of logical structure from physical storage is what makes CuTe powerful.
+This separation of logical structure from physical storage is CuTe's central idea.
 Algorithms operate on coordinates, while layouts decide how those coordinates map to memory.
 Change the stride, and you change the storage pattern — without rewriting the algorithm.

 In the following examples, you won’t see `make_layout` because the kernels operate on `cute.Tensor` objects and use CuTe’s tensor / fragment helpers (`cute.size`, `cute.make_rmem_tensor`, `cute.autovec_copy`, `Tensor[...]`) which already encode the shape, stride and indexing semantics the kernel needs.
 The code stays higher-level and avoids manual offset arithmetic or explicit layout construction — that’s deliberate: CuTe’s helpers are there so kernels read like algorithms, not pointer math.